GintautasButkus/meeting-room-september/README.md

 ## Meeting Room for September

->#### Create a web application to manage Visma’s internal meetings using Java Spring Boot.
+>#### Create a web application to manage internal meetings using Java Spring Boot.

+## Instructions:
+- Before launching the application change/enter directory pathway in *application.properties* file where the json file will be created.
+Pathway example: *C:\\Users\\example\\Desktop\\*
+- Once done application can be start as a Spring Boot application.
+To manipulate the application itself Swagger UI can be accessed at http://localhost:8080/swagger-ui/.

 ## Requirements:
 #### Rest API endpoint to create a new meeting.
 All the meeting data should be stored in a JSON file.
 Application should retain data between restarts.
 Meeting model should contain the following properties: